Data-driven inference on optimal input-output properties of polynomial systems with focus on nonlinearity measures

 \section{Abstract}

-In the context of dynamical systems, nonlinearity measures quantify the strength of their nonlinearity by means of the distance of their input-output behaviour to a set of linear input-output mappings.
-In this paper, we establish a framework to determine nonlinearity measures and other optimal input-output properties for nonlinear polynomial systems without explicitly identifying a model but directly from a finite number of input-state measurements which are subject to noise.
-To this end, we deduce from noisy data for the unidentified ground-truth system three set-membership representations for which we prove asymptotic consistency with respect to the number of samples.
-Then, we leverage these representations to compute guaranteed upper bounds on nonlinearity measures and the corresponding optimal linear approximation model via semi-definite programming.
-Furthermore, we apply the framework to determine optimal input-output properties described by certain classes of time domain hard integral quadratic inequalities.
+In the context of dynamical systems, nonlinearity measures quantify the strength of nonlinearity by means of the distance of their input-output behaviour to a set of linear input-output mappings.
+In this paper, we establish a framework to determine nonlinearity measures and other optimal input-output properties for nonlinear polynomial systems without explicitly identifying a model but from a finite number of input-state measurements which are subject to noise.
+To this end, we deduce from data for the unidentified ground-truth system three possible set-membership representations, compare their accuracy, and prove that they are asymptotically consistent with respect to the {amount} of samples.
+Moreover, we leverage these representations to compute guaranteed upper bounds on nonlinearity measures and the corresponding optimal linear approximation model via semi-definite programming.
+Furthermore, we {extend} the {established} framework to determine optimal input-output properties described by time domain hard integral quadratic constraints.